What Are Outbound Logistics? Processes & KPIs

 Nearly 80% of companies with optimally functioning supply chains saw above-average revenue growth, according to Deloitte.
 That means that improving the supply chain is a great way to increase profits.

 But brands can’t improve what they can’t measure.
-Here are some outbound logistics KPIs that brands will want to track so they can optimize their outbound logistics process and improve their overall supply chain.
+Here are some outbound logistics KPIs that brands will want to track so they can optimize their outbound logistics activity and improve their overall supply chain.

 Order Fill Rate